 This verse, written as a proverb, points us to contentment.
 It’s better than greed, envy, or laziness.

-The pursuit of wealth (riches) for wealth’s sake, and continually laboring for more and more, in the hope that will bring peace, joy, and satisfaction is, in the words of the preacher, “striving after the wind.”
+The pursuit of wealth (riches) for wealth’s sake, and continually laboring for more and more, in the hope that it will bring peace, joy, and satisfaction, is, in the words of the preacher, “striving after the wind.”

 The “preacher” reminds us again in Ecc.
 6:1-2 that a person can have everything and still not be happy: